Caladiums for Sale from K. van Bourgondien

 Your caladium bulbs can begin sprouting in as little as two weeks—or they may take up to 10 weeks.
 Because they are tropical plants, caladiums sprout faster if kept in very warm conditions.

-How to Care for Caladiums
+How Do You Care for Caladium Bulbs?

 After planting your caladium bulbs, water regularly but don't over water.
 Caladiums are heavy feeders and should be fertilized.
 We recommend Van Bourgondien 100% Natural Perennial Food